Lifestyle

 Once everyone knows their roles, the game begins.

 The Assassin will try and ‘kill’ other members of the group by winking at them.
 If someone sees the Assassin wink at them, they must count to five in their head and then pretend to ‘die’.
 They can do this as subtly or dramatically as they want.
-They can close their eyes, droop their head, fall off their seat or anything they are comfortable with.
+They can close their eyes, droop their head, fall off their seat, or get creative and do anything they are comfortable with.
 The only rule is that the Detective needs to be able to see that they are ‘dead’.

 While this is happening, the Detective will try and figure out who the Assassin is before they wipe out the entire group.
 To prevent the Detective from just shouting out everyone’s name in turn, give them a limit on how many guesses they can make.